N-Zubko/sample-portfolio/README.md

 can be viewed at https://n-zubko.github.io/sample-portfolio/

-This is a project based on a tutorials by Elena Semyonova My very first experience of creating a page using HTML, CSS and a bit of JS
+This is a project based on a tutorial by Elena Semyonova My very first experience of creating a page using HTML, CSS and a bit of JS